a2stuff/a2d/res/notes/testplan.md

     * Clear selection.
 Press Shift+Tab repeatedly.
 Verify that icons in the active window (or desktop if no window is open) are selected in reverse lexicographic order.
     * Select an icon.
 Press Shift+Tab.
 Verify that the previous icon in the active window (or desktop if no window is open) in lexicographic order is selected.

+* Open a volume window containing no file icons.
+Clear selection by clicking on the desktop.
+Press Tab repeatedly.
+Verify selection does not change, scrollbars do not appear in the window, and DeskTop does not crash.
+Close the window.
+Verify that the volume icon is no longer dimmed.
+* Open a volume window containing no file icons.
+Clear selection by clicking on the desktop.
+Type 'Z' repeatedly.
+Verify selection does not change, scrollbars do not appear in the window, and DeskTop does not crash.
+Close the window.
+Verify that the volume icon is no longer dimmed.

 * Launch DeskTop.
 Open a volume containing no files.
 Verify that the default minimum window size is used - about 170px by 50px not counting title/scrollbars.